On Bayesian Mechanics: A Physics of and by Beliefs: The free energy principle and Bayesian mechanics: an overview

-In systems where there \textit{is} a dynamical aspect to the external mode, we instead obtain a much richer, proactive kind of \textit{mode-tracking} behaviour, where the external state is changing over time.
-In these conditions, the internal mode will seem to be \textit{tracking} the external mode.
-Since mode tracking entails the most likely flow following the deterministic component of equation \eqref{eq:stoch_blanket}, this is like the classical limit\textemdash i.e., the limit of infinite certainty\textemdash of the path integral of free energy \cite{RN1307}.
-That is to say, certain mode tracking particular systems are macroscopic Bayesian ``particles'' for which we can ignore random fluctuations.
 The following of a mode as beliefs change induces a conjugate \textit{information geometry} and a corresponding flow on the conjugate statistical manifolds, in the sense that such a system performs inference at each time point to determine what belief its internal state should be parameterising, and flows towards that optimal parameter \cite{parr_markov_2020, paths-comment}.
 As indicated, in one case, we consider the ``intrinsic geometry'' of probability densities defined over the physical states (or paths, i.e., sequences of states) of a system, i.e., the probability \textit{of} these states or paths; and in the other case, we consider the ``extrinsic geometry" of probability densities that are \textit{parameterised by} these states or paths, i.e., we treat them as the \textit{parameters of probability densities} over some other set of states or paths.
-See \cite{Friston2019, RN1165}
+See \cite{Friston2019, RN1165}.

-In the next section, \ref{sec:math_prelim}, we will see that we can use the technology of the CMEP to reformulate the ontological potential (i.e., the NESS potential) as a set of \textit{constraints} against which entropy is maximised as the system dissipates.
+In the next section, \ref{sec:math_prelim}, we will see that we can use the technology of the constrained maximum entropy principle (CMEP) to reformulate the ontological potential (i.e., the NESS potential) as a set of \textit{constraints} against which entropy is maximised as the system dissipates.